cibseven/cibseven-docker/README.md

 As we release these docker images on the official [docker registry][] it is easy to create your own image.
 This way you can deploy your applications with docker or provided an own demo image.
-Just specify in the `FROM` clause which Camunda image you want to use as a base image:
+Just specify in the `FROM` clause which CIB seven image you want to use as a base image:

 ```
-FROM camunda/camunda-bpm-platform:tomcat-latest
+FROM cibseven/cibseven:tomcat-latest

 ADD my.war /camunda/webapps/my.war
 ```